 D.1.1.
-Separately for each material class of assets, the value of the assets, a description of the bases, methods and main assumptions used for the valuation for solvency purposes
+Separately for each Material Class of Assets, the Value of the Assets, a Description of the Bases, Methods and Main Assumptions used for the Valuation for Solvency Purposes

-As at 31/12/2021 the Company held the following investments:
+As at 31/12/2022 the Company held the following investments:

-Government & Corporate bonds €7, 340
+Government & Corporate bonds €6,541

-Cash & Cash Equivalents €4, 435
+Cash & Cash Equivalents €2,920

-Investment in participation € 4 496
+Investment in participation € 484

 All corporate bonds were rated at least BBB (S&P) and were traded on an active market.
 The fair value of the bonds was determined as the market price.
-All government bonds are of rating AA (S&P).